 The plant doesn’t require much maintenance, but you may choose to remove dead leaves or stems after flowering.

 Deadheading is also possible to encourage growth.

 Propagating Aloe Zanzibarica

-This plant is commonly propagated through offshoots from the mother plant.
+This plant is commonly propagated through offshoots or offsets from the mother plant.

-However, you may also start new plants using stem cuttings, division, and seeds with equal ease.
+However, you may also start new plants using stem cuttings, division, and seed propagation methods with equal ease.